NhaundarL/anonymizer/privacy-policy.md

 ## 12. Contact

-For privacy-related questions or account deletion requests, users may contact:
+For privacy-related questions or account deletion requests, contact the owner.

-**Email:** [Support Email Here — optional]
-or directly through the App account deletion menu.